Where is your office located?

 What gives you the confidence that you can help me?

-Later, my first years as a therapist were spent working with court-ordered clients: in other words, people “forced” to get sober, as opposed to asking for help on their own.
-But because of my empathic, non-confrontational approach, I was able to guide many of my clients to recognize the impact of their addiction and find personal motivation for sobriety.
+My first years as a therapist were spent working with court-ordered clients: in other words, people “forced” to get sober, as opposed to asking for help on their own.
+But because of my empathic, non-confrontational approach, I helped many of my clients see the impact of their addiction and find their own motivation for sobriety.

 It’s not magic.
 When people begin to trust the treatment process, their therapist, and especially themselves, they’re capable of making incredible positive changes in their lives.
-I never take that trust lightly, and I’m constantly seeking out new opportunities to challenge and educate myself to improve my clinical skills further.
+I never take that trust lightly.

 What do you do in sessions with clients?